yavin-dev/docs/pages/guide/01-start.md

 ## Yavin overview
 <img src="assets/images/Yavin_logo.png" width="200"/>

 Yavin is a framework for rapidly **building custom data applications** that offers both a UI and an API.
-In addition, Yavin can be deployed as a **standalone Business Intelligence tool**.
-It is **scalable** and **secure** and its intuitive visualization interface allows for fast drill-downs of very large data sets through simple interface and visualization blocks.
-With Yavin, you can easily **create reports**, which focus on arbitrary drill downs for a single visualization, or **dashboards**, which are collections of visualizations, for rapidly distilling information.
+In addition, Yavin can be deployed as a **standalone Business Intelligence tool** allowing users to explore and drill into data through an intuitive interface.
+Yavin provides a set of modular **user experience blocks** that can be customized and assembled into a complete data application.
+The most common blocks are **reports** and **dashboards**.
+Reports allow users to craft, execute, and visualize adhoc queries.
+Reports can be assembled into dashboards that collate related visualizations together.
+Yavin includes a powerful **semantic layer** that let's you model and deploy the tables, measures, and dimensions users will see and select throughout the user experience.

-***Disclaimer*** : For the sample demos that come with Yavin, we are using the "<a href="https://www.kaggle.com/shivamb/netflix-shows">Netflix Movie and TV Shows</a>" data set that is sourced from <a href="https://www.kaggle.com" >Kaggle</a> (Timestamped 11/2020).
+***Disclaimer*** : For the sample demos that come with Yavin, we are using the [Netflix Movie and TV Shows](https://www.kaggle.com/shivamb/netflix-shows) data set that is sourced from [Kaggle](https://www.kaggle.com) (Timestamped 11/2020).
 The use of this data-set is only in demonstrating the ease of onboarding any dataset to Yavin.
-It has no correlation with Yavin as a product or an Open Source Software.
+It has no correlation with the Yavin project.

+## Components

-Yavin is a combination of three major modules.
+Yavin is a composed of three open source modules.
 They are:
-- **Denali** (The User Interface design language)
-- **Elide** (The Web Service layer)
-- **Navi** (The User Interface layer)
+- [Denali](https://denali.design/) - A themeable user interface design language.
+- [Elide](https://elide.io) - A model driven API framework and Yavin's semantic layer.
+- [Yavin](https://github.io/yahoo/navi) - The user interface building blocks.

 Here is a short video of Yavin “in action” :